Devart’s Birthday Sale Is On — 20% Off All Products

 We have now reached the Connectivity section.
 Here, you can provide all the necessary connectivity configurations for your MySQL instance on AWS RDS.

-Please note that you can not change Virtual Private Cloud after you create the database.
+Please note that you cannot change Virtual Private Cloud after the database has been created.

 Connectivity settings